Death toll rises to 92 in blaze at coronavirus ward in Iraq

 Fear and widespread mistrust of the public health sector have kept many from seeking hospital care.

-Ali Abbas Salman, who rushed to evacuate his COVID-19-stricken father from after the fire broke out, swore he wouldn't take the older man back to a hospital.
+Ali Abbas Salman, who rushed to evacuate his COVID-19-stricken father from the building after the fire broke out, swore he wouldn't take the older man back to a hospital.

 “He wants me to take him home.
 He said, `It’s better to die of coronavirus than being burned alive,'” Salman said.